f3ath/check-coverage/README.md

 The second line produces a combined lcov coverage and passes it to the tool requiring at least 98% coverage.

 The tool will exit normally if the coverage is at or above the threshold.
-Otherwise, it will set the exit status to 1 and print the top 3 uncovered files.
+Otherwise, it will set the exit status to 1 and list the least covered files.